td-github-training/td-github-training.github.io/docs/docs/basic/git/commits.md

 ### git add

-`git add <files>` copies changes from the working directory to the staging area.
+Copies changes from the working directory to the staging area.

-The `git add` command is a fundamental Git command used to add changes in the working directory to the staging area.
-It tells Git that you want to include updates to a particular file in the next commit.
-However, `git add` doesn't affect the repository; changes are not actually recorded until you run `git commit`.

-#### Staging files
+**Staging files**

 The simplest way to use `git add` is to add all changes (new, modified, and removed files) in the current directory and its subdirectories: